LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 There are other errors messages that might be displayed if the pump or CGM is not active.
 Those are found on the [Loop-dev Displays](loop-3-displays.md) page.

-The two graphics below are from selecting manual bolus from the toolbar.
+The two graphics below are examples of manual bolus screens.

 * In the first graphic, no bolus was recommended
     * If you tap on the `Enter Bolus` button at the bottom, it brings up a screen to enable you to type in an amount and then `Deliver` it.